 The best way to encourage blooms on your Christmas cactus

-If you’re wondering what you can do to help ensure you get some beautiful blooms around the holiday season, the answer is simple: proper care.
-By caring for your Christmas cactus the way it prefers, you’re setting it up to have the energy, nutrients, and growth it needs to bloom.
+If you’re wondering what you can do to get some beautiful blooms around the holiday season, the answer is simple: proper care.
+By caring for your Christmas cactus, you’re setting it up to have the energy, nutrients, and growth it needs to bloom.

 Keep in mind that the more stems you have, the more places your cactus has to bloom!
 Pruning yearly benefits the plant in more ways than one, and it can even give you more cacti to hang around your home.